vinays0409/kub-demo/README.md

-The databse and service tier deployment is done using Google kubernetes Engine (GKE) in Google cloud platform
+The database and service tier deployment is done using Google kubernetes Engine (GKE) in Google cloud platform

 Link For Code Repository - https://github.com/vinays0409/nagp-kubernetes